VitorgsRuffo/VW-Chatroom/README.md

 # VW-Chatroom
-This is a computer networks college assignment that aims to implement a chatroom application by using Python socket API.
+This is a computer networks university assignment that aims to implement a chatroom application by using Python socket API.